blueset/fireghoti/docs/install.md

 - To update custom assets without rebuilding, just run `pnpm run gulp`.
 - To block ChatGPT, CommonCrawl, or other crawlers from indexing your instance, uncomment the respective rules in `./custom/robots.txt`.

-## Other reverse proxy server

-### Nginx

-- Run `sudo cp ./firefish.nginx.conf /etc/nginx/sites-available/ && cd /etc/nginx/sites-available/` .
-- Edit `firefish.nginx.conf` to reflect your server properly.
-- Run `sudo ln -s ./firefish.nginx.conf ../sites-enabled/firefish.nginx.conf` .
-- Run `sudo nginx -t` to validate that the config is valid, then restart the NGINX service.

 ## Tips & Tricks

 - When editing the config file, please don't fill out the settings at the bottom.
 They're designed *only* for managed hosting, not self hosting.
 Those settings are much better off being set in Firefish's control panel.
 - Port 3000 (used in the default config) might be already used on your server for something else.
 To find an open port for Firefish, run `for p in {3000..4000}; do ss -tlnH | tr -s ' ' | cut -d" " -sf4 | grep -q "${p}$" || echo "${p}"; done | head -n 1`.
 Replace 3000 with the minimum port and 4000 with the maximum port if you need it.
-- I'd recommend you use a S3 Bucket/CDN for Object Storage, especially if you use Docker.
+- We'd recommend you use a S3 Bucket/CDN for Object Storage, especially if you use containers.
 - When using object storage, setting a proper `Access-Control-Allow-Origin` response header is highly recommended.
-- I'd ***strongly*** recommend against using CloudFlare, but if you do, make sure to turn code minification off.
+- We'd recommend against using CloudFlare, but if you do, make sure to turn code minification off.
 - For push notifications, run `npx web-push generate-vapid-keys`, then put the public and private keys into Control Panel > General > ServiceWorker.
 - For translations, make a [DeepL](https://deepl.com) account and generate an API key, then put it into Control Panel > General > DeepL Translation.
 - To add another admin account: